Assessment Procedures and Policies for All College Units

 - A description of how the findings will be used in planning for the improvement of the program and/or services.

 - A time line for implementing the plan.

 - Programs directly related to student learning and development must include student learning and/or developmental outcome objectives in their assessment plan.

 - The plans are to be submitted to the appropriate Dean or Vice President.
-Plans will be evaluated by the Executive Council, in consultation with the Co-Chairs of the Assessment Advisory Committee and the Director of Institutional Research, as appropriate.
+Plans will be evaluated by the Executive Council, in consultation with the Co-Chairs of the Assessment Advisory Committee and the Director of Institutional Effectiveness, as appropriate.

 - Once its plan is approved, a unit will submit a brief annual report of its assessment activities as part of its year-end report to its Dean or Vice President.
 This report should include what programmatic changes are being considered or have been made based on assessment findings.
 The report may include changes to the assessment plan.